19hours/sg-statutes/Acts/Variable Capital Companies Act 2018.md

 (e) shares of the VCC are to be issued, redeemed or repurchased at a price equal to the proportion of the net asset value of the VCC represented by each share, although the price may be adjusted by adding or subtracting (as the case may be) fees and charges in accordance with the constitution;

-(f) shares of the VCC that relate to a closed-end fund and listed for quotation on a securities exchange, are to be issued, redeemed or repurchased in accordance with the applicable listing requirements of the securities exchange;
+(f) shares of the VCC that relate to an arrangement mentioned in paragraph (aa) or (b) of the definition of “closed-end fund” in section 2(1) of the Securities and Futures Act (Cap.
+289) under which units that are issued are exclusively or primarily non-redeemable at the election of the holders of the units, and listed for quotation on a securities exchange, are to be issued, redeemed or repurchased in accordance with the applicable listing requirements of the securities exchange;

+[Act 28 of 2019 wef 15/01/2020]

 (g) the provisions in paragraphs (e) and (f) do not apply in relation to any shares during the initial offer period of the shares.